radixdlt/babylon-ledger-app/README.md

 ## Build

 Simplest way to build app is to use application builder container.
 To build container, use script provided in the `app-builder` directory.
-Once container is built, run it using `run-app-builder.sh` and then build binaries using `prepare-binaries.sh` script.
+Once container is built, run it using `run-app-builder.sh`.
+Then build/load the application to your device as described [below](#compiling-and-loading-binaries-for-developmenttesting-purposes).

 ## Local Build Environment Setup